 II.
-OBJECTIVES:
+COURSE OBJECTIVES:

-The course should enable the students to:
+The students will try to learn:

-- I The process of translating a high-level language to machine code required forcompiler construction. - II The Software tools and techniques used in compiler construction such as lexical analyzer and parser generators. - III The data structures used in compiler construction such as abstract syntax trees, symbol tables, three-address code, and stack machines. - IV The deeper insights into the syntax and semantic aspects of programming languages, dynamic memory allocation and code generation.
+- I The process of translating a high-level language to machine code required forcompiler construction. - II The Software tools and techniques used in compiler construction such as lexical analyser and parser generators. - III The data structures used in compiler construction such as abstract syntax trees, symbol tables, three-address code, and stack machines. - IV The deeper insights into the syntax and semantic aspects of programming languages, dynamic memory allocation and code generation.